jeremenichelli/jeremenichelli.github.io/_posts/2015-03-26-how-to-shuffle-an-array.md

 #### Return a new shuffled array

 We still need to extract the element in that position from *origArray* and store it in a new one.
-For that we can use *splice* which does the same thing as *slice* but it removes the result from the original. array.
+For that we can use *splice* which does the same thing as *slice* but it removes the result from the original array.

 ```js
 function shuffle(array) {